kingbootoshi/ordpedia-auto-poster/README.md

 ---

-*This repository is automatically maintained by the Ordpedia auto-poster system.
-Last updated: February 2024*
+*This repository is automatically maintained by the Ordpedia auto-poster system with intelligent sync detection and redundancy checks.
+Last updated: March 2024*